 Capital One offers downloadable purchase reports that can easily be exported to accounting software such as QuickBooks, Excel, and Quicken – another benefit for accounting and tax preparation.

-This card requires excellent to good credit.
+Spark Cash Select requires good to excellent credit.
 A few credit history imperfections probably won’t disqualify you from consideration, but serious blemishes are likely to be a problem.

 - No Annual Fee.
 Capital One Spark Cash Select for Business doesn’t charge an annual fee.
 This is a definite perk for frugal business owners who don’t spend enough to offset an annual fee.
-Some competing cards, such as Chase Ink Business Preferred and Business Green Rewards from American Express OPEN, do carry annual fees (both $95).
+Some competing cards, such as Chase Ink Business Preferred and American Express Business Green Rewards, do carry annual fees.

 - Rewards Can Be Redeemed in Any Amount.
-You can redeem your cash back rewards in any amount, at any time.
+You can redeem your cash back rewards in any amount.
 This is great if you spend intermittently with this card and don’t want to wait until you hit a redemption threshold.
-Chase’s business cards require you to wait until you’ve accumulated $20 in rewards, while U.S. Bank Business Edge requires $25.
+Some other cards set minimum redemption requirements.

 - No Spending Caps or Rotating/Tiered Spending Categories.
 Spark Cash Select’s cash back rewards system couldn’t be simpler – an unlimited 1.5% back on all purchases, no matter what.
 If you can’t be bothered with rotating or tiered spending categories, this is a welcome relief.
 Many competing cards, including options offered by Chase and American Express, have much more complex rewards schemes.